-- If the language recognizer is not available or if it is unable to determine a language code, then the default language code is used - If the language recognizer is available, then the output from the recognizer is 2.
+- 1. If the language recognizer is not available or if it is unable to determine a language code, then the default language code is used - 2.
+If the language recognizer is available, then the output from the recognizer is used.

-This language code is populated in 'LANG' column of the wk\$url and wk\$doc tables.
-Multilexer is the only lexer used for Ultra Search.
-All document URLs are stored in wk\$doc for indexing and wk\$url for crawling.
+This language code is populated in LANG column of the WK\$URL and WK\$DOC tables.
+Multilexer is the only lexer used for Oracle Ultra Search.
+All document URLs are stored in WK\$DOC for indexing and WK\$URL for crawling.